ragsagar/resume/ragsagar.rst

 Experience
 ----------
+|
+Senior Backend Engineer - AYM Commerce (May 2018 - Present)

+   * Developing and managing the high traffic commerce app backend (danube.sa)
+   * Added payment integraton using payfort.
+   * Rewrote apis in Rails backend app to support new React native app.
+   * Managed upto 6 million requests in an hour.
+|
-Lead Backend Engineer - Icflix (March 2017 - Present)
+Lead Backend Engineer - Icflix (March 2017 - May 2018)

     * Implemented playback management system which contains all video playback APIs
     * Manages backend billing system microservices.
     * Developed new payment integrations.
     * Added new voucher based hourly subscriptions.
     * Implemented internal statistics app for user conversion overview.
+|
 Senior Systems Developer - Deam Investments LLC, Dubai (March 2013 - March 2017)

     * Developed custom tailored web application of enterprise magnitude which addresses the need of HRMS, CRM and automation of engineering components selection process for Instrumentaion Industry from scratch in